Carl S. Williams

-Carl Sheldon "Cap" Williams (May 16, 1872 – November 8, 1960) was an American football player, coach, and ophthalmologist.
+Carl Sheldon "Cap" Williams (May 16, 1872 – November 8, 1960) was an American football player and coach, and an ophthalmologist.
 He played college football at Oberlin College and the University of Pennsylvania during the 1890s.
 He returned to Penn and served as the head football coach there from 1902 to 1907, compiling a record of 60–10–4.
 His Penn Quakers teams of 1904 and 1907 have been recognized as national champions.
 Williams later practiced ophthalmology for many years in Philadelphia.

 Early life and education

-William was born on May 16, 1872 in Chatham, Ohio.
-A Wellington, Ohio native, he graduated from the University of Pennsylvania in 1894 with a bachelor of science and a medical degree in 1897.
+William was born on May 16, 1872, in Chatham, Ohio.
+A Wellington, Ohio, native, he graduated from the University of Pennsylvania in 1894 with a Bachelor of Science and a medical degree in 1897.

 Playing career

 Oberlin

 Williams played at Oberlin College in 1891 and 1892.
 The 1891 Yeomen played without a paid coach and went 2–2.
 The next year Williams was named captain.
 This team was coached by John Heisman.
 The Yeomen finished the season undefeated including a season opening victory over Ohio State.
 Williams scored the first touchdown early in the game which would become a 40–0 route of the Buckeyes.
 During that season the Yeomen also claimed a second victory over the Buckeyes and a victory over the Michigan but both schools dispute this.